Jakup Ferri: Battle of Novšiće

 He was an active insurgent against the Montenegrin annexation of Plav and Gusinje after 1878.
 He joined the League of Prizren, established after the Congress of Berlin (1878) that ceded Plav and Gusinje to Montenegro.
 In 1878, together with many other fighters from Gjakova, they assassinated the Ottoman general Mehmet Ali Pasha who had been sent to pacify the region and force the locals to accept the decisions of the Great Powers.

-In the autumn of 1879 notables of Plav and Gusinje established the local Committee of National Salvation.
-One its first decisions concerned the diversion to the war effort of all taxes that had been collected and the support of the troops with resources.
+In the autumn of 1879, notables of Plav and Gusinje established the local Committee of National Salvation.
+One of its first decisions concerned the diversion to the war effort of all taxes that had been collected and the support of the troops with resources.
 Jakup Ferri was responsible in the region for the organization of the war effort and its resources.
 Ali Pasha of Gusinje, the leader of the League, appointed him commander for the defence of Plav.
 He commanded his forces in the retreat from the Montenegrin assaults and managed to cut off the Montenegrins when they counter-attacked.
 Jakup Ferri fell at the beginning of the Battle of Novšiće, which ended in a victory for the League.
 On 4 January 1880, Jakup Ferri would be wounded in the battle on the banks of the Lim - which was part of the greater Battle of Nokshiq.
 He was found standing against the wall of a mountain with 7 wounds and 30 heads surrounding him that he had cut off of the enemy soldiers.
 Ferri would pass away on 11 January as a result of his wounds.
 His actions in 1879 made him a hero of Albanian and Bosniak folk poetry together with Ali Pasha Gucia.
 In literature, Jakup Ferri is a central character in Gjergj Fishta's The Highland Lute in the chapters (kangë) about the defense of Plav against Montenegro.